1 The Architect's Compass: It's All About Tradeoffs

 1.1 Introduction

-There is an undeniable truth that nobody in this industry will tell you on your first day: whether you realize it or not, you are already an architect.
+There is a fundamental truth I wish I had discovered on my first day, many years ago: whether you realize it or not, you are already an architect.
 Every time you decide where to put a piece of logic, how to structure a new class, or how to query a database, you are making an architectural decision.